 By Regreening Africa-CRS Ghana

-Mr. Emmanuel Lag is 70 years old and used to teach in Kukpalgu, a farming community in the Mion district of Ghana’s Northern Region.
+Mr. Emmanuel Lag is 70 years old and used to teach in Kukpalgu, a farming community in the Mion District of Ghana’s Northern Region.
 He is now retired.
-He is one of the few environmental enthusiasts who has maintained a passion for tree care for decades.
+He is one of the few environmental enthusiasts in the district who has maintained a passion for tree care for decades.

 A father of six, he used to work for the Christian Mothers Foundation, a sister organisation of Catholic Relief Services (CRS) that promoted tree planting and conservation, in the mid-1980s.
 While working for the National Disaster Management Organisation (NADMO), he became interested in agroforestry.
 It was during this time that he became aware that deforestation was the root cause of many natural disasters, including floods and windstorms, particularly in the northern region.